Morocco History, Language and Culture

 Did you know?

-• UNESCO considers the al-Qarawiyin University, founded in Fez in AD 859, to be the oldest in the world.
+• The Guinness World Records consider al-Qarawiyyin or Karueein University, founded in Fez in 859, to be the oldest in the world.

 Religion in Morocco

 99% of Morocco's population are Muslims (almost all Sunni Muslims).
 Jewish, Christians and other religions make up the other 1%.

 Social Conventions in Morocco